youralterego123/notes/README.md

-# notes
+# NOTES
-a website made by me
+A website made by me connected to sql server .
+Fully working